richardcepka/SpectralNet-reproduction-for-EEML-2021/README.md

 # SpectralNet reproduction

-[SpectralNet](https://arxiv.org/pdf/1801.01587.pdf) paper results reproduction on MNIST dataset.
-Our report can by find at [Report.pdf](https://github.com/CepkaR/SpectralNet-reproduction-for-EEML-2021/blob/main/Report.pdf).
+[SpectralNet](https://arxiv.org/pdf/1801.01587.pdf) paper results reproduction on MNIST dataset for EEML 2021 summer school.
+Our report can be found at [Report.pdf](https://github.com/CepkaR/SpectralNet-reproduction-for-EEML-2021/blob/main/Report.pdf) and the accompanying presentation is available at https://youtu.be/fhKs6qzTzuc.